Why did I get the error "The snapshot is currently in use by an AMI" when trying to delete my EBS snapshot?

 - Note the AMI ID in the error message.

-- In the left navigation pane of the Amazon EC2 console, choose AMIs.
+- Open the Amazon EC2 console, and from the navigation pane, choose AMIs.

-- Find the AMI noted in the error message, select it, and then choose Deregister from the Actions menu.
+- Choose the AMI noted in the error message, and then choose Deregister from the Actions menu.

 Note: If you don’t see the AMI that you’re looking for, check any other AWS Regions that you might have used.